 Taxation for other jurisdictions is calculated at the rates prevailing in the respective jurisdictions.
-The Group has tax loss carry-forwards of \$21.1 million in Europe subsidiaries of which \$17.9 million the Group didn't recognise deferred tax assets in respect of such losses.
+The Group has tax loss carry-forwards of \$22.3 million in European subsidiaries of which \$19.1 million the Group did not recognise deferred tax assets in respect of such losses.
+The corporate income tax rate in Moldova is 12% and in Italy is 27.5%.